Records Custodian Role

 - Forms marked clinical (as well as non-clinical)

-This user can read and print the session notes and documents of the patients that are treated by any provider enabled.
+This user can read and print the session notes and documents of the patients that are treated by any provider you enable them for.

 The records custodian role can be enabled for any provider or staff member in your practice.
 It's also possible to add a member to your group whose access is limited to ONLY be a records custodian.

-The most common use cases for a records custodian are as follows:
+The most common use cases for a records custodian are:

 In this Article: